TheOdinProject/curriculum/react/the_react_ecosystem/styling_react_applications.md

 1. Skim through the [styled components documentation](https://styled-components.com/).

-1. Check out the [lucide icons](https://lucide.dev/icons/) to see what is possible.
+1. Check out the [lucide icon catalog](https://lucide.dev/icons/) to see what types of icons they have.

 </div>